toby4all/prod-web-services/README.md

 locally, I used
 [magento2]
-localhost ansible_connection=local because i ssh into the unbuntu server
+localhost ansible_connection=local because i ssh into the unbuntu server already
 Note: The MySQL root password is not stored here; it is stored securely in the encrypted vault file.

 Step 3: Run the Setup Script